John Williams (South Australian politician): History

 Williams was a son of Thomas Williams (c.
-1794–1881) and his second wife Catherine, née Codd, who with much of their family emigrated on the Platina, arriving in South Australia in February 1839, and established a farm "The Hermitage" on the River Para.
+1794–1881) and his second wife Catherine, née Codd, who with much of their family emigrated on the Platina, arriving in South Australia in February 1839, and established a farm "The Hermitage" on the Little Para River.
 He purchased property at Black Rock in 1851, which he developed as a sheep run, and with his brother George Sibley Williams (1825 – 20 December 1902) owned a sheep run at Parnaroo, east of Peterborough, with little success, largely due to the rabbit plague.
 Their partnership was dissolved in 1876.

 He was member for Barossa 1864–1865 and for Flinders 1865–1868 and 1875–1878.
 He retired to his home in North Adelaide.
 He was not a brilliant debater, and only spoke on subjects with which he was thoroughly conversant.

-He made a sizeable fortune through an early investment in the Broken Hill Proprietary Company.
+He made a sizeable fortune through an early investment in BHP.
 He died at his home "Halberstadt", Jeffcott Street, North Adelaide, after a long illness.
 Mrs. Williams, her daughter Florence Guy, and at least one son retired to New Zealand.